SPORTS PASSION

-Can you imagine getting to know one of the Cathedrals of football, cradle of players and legends of all times?
+Imagine stepping into one of football’s sacred grounds, where legends were born and history made.
 Would you like to walk along the historic streets and neighbourhoods through a marathon or witness the high level polo tournaments?
-Here is the basic information you need to prepare yourself.
+Here’s what you need to know to get prepared.

 Football is the great passion of crowds that unfolds every weekend in the neighbourhoods where matches take place in the framework of different competitions.